 In his executive roles, John has also been a director of many subsidiaries and held responsible manager status on various ASIC and APRA licences.
 He was also Head of Funds Management, and later Chief Financial Officer, for a listed life insurer.

 AM B.Tech., M.Sc., Ph.D, Hon.
 FIEAust, Hon.FIChemE FTSE, FAICD

 Marlene Kanga was appointed to the Board on 4 September 2017.
-She is a member of the Board Technology Committee and Audit and Risk Committee.
+She is a member of the Board Technology Committee, Remuneration and Human Resources Committee and Audit and Risk Committee.
 Her current term expires on 3 September 2020.